bhargav3096/MopMarvels/README.txt

 Now, I (Bhargav Chaudhari) handed over this project to Yash who will create about us page....

 Started working on about us page
+Where added the deailts of what company is about?
+Why choose us? and some company information